IngallsLabUW/Homarine_Catabolism_MS/README.md

 ## Data Retrieval
 **Work in progress not yet functional**

 Much of the data needed are not hosted on this github due to sizes of data.
-To retrieve data and populate data folders, run `source("data/retrieve_data.R")`. *Note that this script is a bit slow to fully download all the data*.
-If you already have all the data, this can be skipped.
-If the script is run and you already have all the data, no worries!
-It will skip over data you already have downloaded.
+To retrieve raw data for data analysis, you will need to populate data folders using scripts in the data folder.
+See **data/README.md** for more information.

 ## Repository Organiziation

 ### **data/raw**
 Raw data files (unedited as much as possible).
-See **data/raw/README.md** for more information.

 ### **data/intermediate**
 Intermediate data products.
-See **data/intermediate/README.md** for more information.

 ### **R_functions**
 R functions used across multiple scripts.
 Separated into logical separate .R scripts and documented using Roxygen documentation.